top of page

 Women leadership

 Women make up only 8% of CEOs in large companies (i.e., S&P 500; Catalyst, 2023).
 Yet, occupational segregation is known to hinder the inclusion of talented people, curtail economic growth, and thwart the achievement of the UN Sustainable Development Goals (World Economic Forum, 2020).
-My research evaluates the effectiveness of gender diversity interventions and organizational policies aimed at increasing women's representation and success in masculine roles and domains.
-In my work, I examine both potential benefits as well as unintended negative consequences.
+My research examines gender diversity interventions, such as women quotas, to understand (unintended) consequences for both women and men striving for leadership and positions in STEM domains.

 Nater, C., Heilman, M. E., & Sczesny, S. (2023).
 Footsteps I would like to follow?
 How gender quotas affect the acceptance of women leaders as role models and inspirations for leadership.
 European Journal of Social Psychology, 53, 129-146. https://doi.org/10.1002/ejsp.2892 (PDF)